 Furthermore, Rutte III aims to avoid future tax avoidance and abuse by imposing substance requirements on intermediary holdings.
 These should account for sufficient labor costs and utilize their own office space.
 When a holding does not meet these conditions, it will be regarded as an artificial construction set up to avoid taxes in the Netherlands.
 Such artificial constructions and transactions will therefore not be exempt from the dividend withholding tax, as mentioned before.

 December 19, 2017

-However, the abolishment of the withholding tax is indeed a bill in the coalition agreement by the new government Rutte III, not a revision proposed by the current government.
+However, the abolishment of the withholding tax is indeed a bill in the coalition agreement by the new Rutte III government, not a revision proposed by the current government.
 Therefore, Rutte III may only start its negotiations regarding the bill in 2018.
 If the government comes to an agreement, the dividend withholding tax will not be abolished before 2019.
-It will thus be a while before Dutch and foreign shareholders may once again manage their dividends in peace.
+It will thus be a while before Dutch and foreign shareholders can once again divide up their dividends in peace.

 Please do not hesitate on contacting us if you have any questions about the upcoming changes or taxes in general.
 We at DTS are happy to provide you with our services.